Abdo12KM/HAR-Project/har_report.md

 **3. Did Deep Learning outperform Classical ML on raw data?**

-No, but with important caveats:
+No, but deep learning performed well:

-- LSTM (90.80%) achieved lower accuracy than Logistic Regression (93.28%)
+- Standard LSTM (91.69%) achieved 1.6% lower accuracy than Logistic Regression (93.28%)
-- However, LSTM learned directly from raw signals without feature engineering
+- Both LSTM variants learned directly from raw signals without feature engineering
-- LSTM would scale better with more data
+- Deep learning models would likely scale better with more data
-- LSTM is more adaptable to new sensor configurations
+- LSTMs are more adaptable to new sensor configurations
 - For this dataset size (7K samples), engineered features + classical ML is superior

 **4. Trade-offs analysis:**